 Responsibilities of A Successor Trustee

-After Death: After you die, your successor acts similar to an executor of an estate.
+After Death: After you die, your successor acts similarly to an executor of an estate.
 The successor takes an inventory of your assets, pays your final bills, sells assets if necessary, has your final tax returns prepared, and distributes your assets according to the instructions in your trust.
-Like incapacity, the successor trustee is limited to managing assets that are owned by the trust, so fully funding your trust is vitally important.
+Like incapacity, the successor trustee is limited to managing assets owned by the trust, so fully funding your trust is vitally important.

 Your successor trustee typically acts without court supervision, which is why your affairs can be handled privately and efficiently – and probably one of the reasons you have a living trust in the first place.
-But this also means it will be up to your successor to get things started and keep them moving along.
+But this also means it will be up to your successor to get things started and keep them moving.

 An Important Consideration

-Your successor will be able to do anything you could with your trust assets, as long as it does not conflict with the instructions in your trust document and does not breach fiduciary duty.
+Your successor will be able to do anything you could with your trust assets as long as it does not conflict with the instructions in your trust document and does not breach fiduciary duty.

 Who Can Be Successor Trustees

-Successor trustees can be your adult children, other relatives, a trusted friend or a professional or corporate trustee (bank trust department or trust company).
+Successor trustees can be your adult children, other relatives, a trusted friend, or a professional or corporate trustee (bank trust department or trust company).
 If you choose an individual, you should name more than one in case your first choice is unable or unwilling to act.